dylan-at365/365ZD/README.md

     - Removed all the now-useless home icons.
 They were not scalable and if, for any reason, your connection was slow enough, they would not load and rendered most of the home page useless.
     - The large banners were replaced with a very small, tile-able, pattern.
     - Replaced the PNG logos/images with SVG.
-    - During testing, the Phosphor icons hosted on UNPKG took an average of 10 seconds to load, causing the page load to hang until the resources were loaded in.
-Moved the files it requested (a JS file requesting a CSS file requesting three font files...) into the Zendesk asset folder.
-        - This `phosphor.css` file and related font files are pulled from [my fork](https://github.com/ohitsdylan/phosphor-icons)

 - `settings/`
     - Removed useless images.